skojaku/core-periphery-detection/README.md

 ### Use a different null model

 The p-value is computed using the configuration model as the null model.
-You may use a different null model by passing a user-defined function as `null_model` argument to `qstest`.
+You may use a different null model by passing a user-defined function as the `null_model` argument to `qstest`.
 For example, to use the Erdős–Rényi random graph as the null model, define

 ```python